ignasiperez/100DaysOfSwiftChallenge/D16_18-P01_01-C01A-StormViewer/README.md

            - Attributes inspector (⌥⌘4)
              - Identifier: _Picture_
              - Style: _Basic_
-     - Place the table view controller into a navigation controller
+4. PLACE THE TABLE VIEW CONTROLLER INTO A NAVIGATION CONTROLLER.
+   - _`IB Main.Storyboard`_
        - Click inside the view controller
          - Editor menu Embed In > Navigation Controller.
-       - **`UINavigationController`**
-4. _`ViewController.swift`_
-   - Make the table view show the list of “nssl” pictures
+5. MAKE THE TABLE VIEW SHOW THE LIST OF "nssl" PICTURES _`ViewController.swift`_
      - iOS engine calls `tableView(..., numberOfRowsInSection section: Int)` method  to know how many rows should be shown.
-(Code D16-03-Return the number of rows in a given section)
+(Code D16-05-Return the number of rows in a given section)
      - iOS engine calls `tableView(..., cellForRowAt indexPath: IndexPath)` method to show the picture's names.
-(Code D16-03-Write the name of each picture in each cell of the table view)
+(Code D16-05-Write the name of each picture in each cell of the table view)

 Code D16-02-Read from App Bundle to an array